Obstructions to free periodicity and symmetric L-space knots: Applications and examples

 \begin{example} Consider the polynomial

-which is not a product of cyclotomic polynomials, but appears to be a possible Alexander polynomial of an L-space knot.
-We do not know if $\Delta(t)$ is the Alexander polynomial of an L-space knot, but it does satisfy Murasugi's condition with $n = 2$ and
+which is not a product of cyclotomic polynomials, but appears to be a possible Alexander polynomial of an L-space knot (including having second term non-zero; see \cite{MR3782416}).
+We do not know if $\Delta(t)$ is the Alexander polynomial of an L-space knot, but it does satisfy Murasugi's condition with $n = 2$ and axis-linking number $3$ two different ways: with factor